List of Torchwood characters: Clement MacDonald

 Clement MacDonald, played by Paul Copley and as a child by Gregory Ferguson, appears in Children of Earth.
 In 1965, Clement is one of the twelve children offered to the 456, but he is left behind and keeps a mental link to the 456 when they return forty years later.
 He has somehow acquired clairalience, a highly enhanced sense of smell, allowing him to detect the impending return of the 456 months before the events shown in the story, as well as other threats and also to determine that Gwen Cooper is pregnant and that Ianto Jones is "queer".
-After spending much of his life in care under the name Timothy White, traumatised and wracked with tics, Clement comes to Torchwood's attention when he is the only adult relaying the messages from the 456 in unison with the children.
+After spending much of his life in care under the name Timothy White, traumatized and wracked with tics, Clement comes to Torchwood's attention when he is the only adult relaying the messages from the 456 in unison with the children.
 Escaping from the care home when the police arrives for him, he is initially arrested for causing an affray in his confused state, but is retrieved by Gwen Cooper.
-He then meets Jack Harkness, and recognises him as the man who escorted the twelve children to the 456 decades earlier.
+He then meets Jack Harkness, and recognizes him as the man who escorted the twelve children to the 456 decades earlier.
 Clement is killed by the 456 when they transmit a resonance frequency that damages his brain; Harkness is later able to reverse this frequency and use it against the 456.

 Rupesh Patanjali

 Rupesh Patanjali, played by Rik Makarem, is a Cardiff doctor, originally from Chesterfield.
 He first encounters Jack Harkness and Ianto Jones when they arrive at the hospital to remove an alien hitchhiker from a recently deceased patient.
 His interest in Torchwood piqued, Rupesh makes his way to the Cardiff Hub.
 Gwen Cooper, noting a parallel between Torchwood's treatment of Rupesh and their initial treatment of her, promotes herself to recruitment officer and meets with Patanjali to discuss the possibility of a job.
-Patanjali's interest in the job is later revealed to be a facade.
+Patanjali's interest in the job is later revealed to be a façade.
 After luring Harkness back to St. Helen's hospital with a report of a strange death, he turns on him and shoots him in the back, "killing" him.
 It is revealed that Patanjali was working on the orders of Johnson who decided to plant a bomb in Harkness to wipe out the Torchwood operation.
 Johnson rebuked Patanjali when he expressed discomfort over Harkness' death by pointing out that he had killed a patient in order to facilitate the ruse which lured Harkness to her.
 After enquiring what was to become of him, Patanjali realises that Johnson plans to dispose of him.
 As he flees, he is shot in the back.
 In order to rescue Jack, Gwen and Rhys pose as undertakers seeking to reclaim Rupesh's body on behalf of his family.